 There is no question that turtles can consume snails in their diet.
 The majority of turtle species use it as a primary source of nutrition.

-In addition, given that turtles appreciate the proteins found in animals to that found in plants, you may periodically feed your pet 1 or 2 two snails.
+In addition, given that turtles appreciate the proteins found in animals more than those found in plants, you may periodically feed your pet one or two snails.

 Because of the many potential complications that may arise from feeding live snails, you can resort to canned, de-shelled alternatives instead.